Use Built-in Commands

 /clear

-Resets the current chat scene session.
-The next message starts a fresh conversation with no prior context.
+Clears the backend session binding for the current conversation.
+The next message starts a fresh conversation on a new backend session with no prior context.

 /clear